 Just 25 miles from the south entrance of Yosemite National park, Yosemite RV Resort is a family-friendly resort with yurts, cabin rentals, RV sites, and tent spots.
 Yurts sleep five people and are on the simpler side, only featuring beds, a table, and sitting areas.
 Outside each yurt you’ll find a patio, fire ring, and picnic table.
 Linens are included and pets are allowed in select yurts.
 Bathrooms with hot showers are just a short walk away and amenities include free Wi-Fi throughout the resort, a swimming pool, a playground, and a camp store.
 Yosemite RV Resort is also a great basecamp for exploring the Sierra National Forest just south of the national park.

 For a memorable backcountry yurt camping experience near Yosemite National Park, High Sierra Snowcat offers guided skiing and snowboarding backcountry trips with overnight yurt accommodations throughout the winter months.
 The Virginia Lakes Yurt is located about five miles from Highway 395, not too far from Yosemite’s eastern entrance.
 The yurt is equipped with a toilet system, a pellet fuel stove, solar power, bunk beds, a family-style table, and a fully stocked kitchen.

 Trips are catered to the experience of the group and guests are shuttled to the yurt with a snowcat.
 Guiding, snowcat transportation, yurt accommodations, and all meals are included in the price of the trip.

-This article about Yosemite yurts was brought to you by GCI Outdoor.
+This article was brought to you by Liquid IV.